Skip to Main Navigation | Skip to Content

 Email: Dr. Karen Bradley, Director

 In some cases, students are so interested in WGS as a field of study that they want to major in the subject, not just have a minor in it.
 While WGS does not officially have a major program, students are allowed to create an individualized major if they feel that this is most useful for their learning and career trajectory.
-We do not recommend this for most students but in some cases, it can be a perfect fit.
+We do not recommend this for most students but in some cases, it can be very useful.
 An individualized major in WGS is geared towards students who are strongly committed to working in the field of WGS advocacy and service or want to head towards a Ph.D. in this area.

 The first step would be to discuss this decision with the WGS Director as it takes her/his approval to apply.
 If this comes to be the best course of action, then you would follow the university guidelines on declaring an individualized major (See the current year’s Undergraduate Catalog).
 Typically, you can find this in the section entitled, “Additional Academic Opportunities.”